 With these attractive features, E-wallets have taken the leap ever since Demonetisation materialized.

-The major profit that marketplaces, payment gateways and e-wallets make is coming from commissions.
-The fee charged from merchants or sellers to be listed in their marketplace and the maintenance fee are the main source of income for ecommerce marketplaces.
+The major profit that marketplaces, payment gateways and e-wallets make comes from commissions.
+The fee charged from merchants or sellers to be listed in their marketplace and the maintenance fee are the main source of income for eCommerce marketplaces.

 Another possible means is negotiation.
 The e-wallets through which you are paying bills have an agreement with the entity to which you are paying bills.
 A short time lag between the bill payment date and the date of transfer of the amount to the entity generates an interest from the amount that stays in the e-wallet.